Skip to content

 Eastern meadowlark

-The eastern meadowlark is a type of blackbird that is medium-sized.
+The eastern meadowlark is a medium-sized type of blackbird.
 It looks very similar to another species of blackbird called the western meadowlark.
-The eastern meadowlark can be found in various regions, from eastern North America all the way down to northern South America.

 The eastern meadowlark shares many similarities with its sister species, the western meadowlark.
 These similarities can make it difficult to distinguish between the two species.
-The eastern meadowlark’s habitat ranges from eastern North America to northern South America.

 It can be seen in many different countries and regions within this area.